beeftapareseller/docs/src/UI/setMenubar.md

+---
+title: puter.ui.setMenubar()
+description: Creates a menubar in the UI.
+---

 Creates a menubar in the UI.
 The menubar is a horizontal bar at the top of the window that contains menus.